thufv/automerge/_artifact/ms-extract.md

 In fact, these three versions form a merge scenario.
 Additionally, the merge commit itself is marked as the expected version with respect to the merge scenario.
-4. Not all of the merge commits are interesting.
-Some of them can be fully merged by structured merge and thus it is unnecessary to apply our conflict resolution approach on these merge scenarios.
+4. Not all of the merge commits are "interesting": some of them can be fully merged by structured merge and thus it is unnecessary to apply our conflict resolution approach on these merge scenarios.
 Instead, we only concentrate on merge commits that cannot be fully merged by `JDime`, say at least one conflict exhibits.